 The former lighting system consumed over 31,600 watts to light the façade.
 If the city wanted to use colored lighting to highlight a special event or cause, several people had to spend hours placing theatrical gels on each of the 220 fixtures.

-The new Philips Color Kinetics lighting system uses a combination of ColorReach Powercore gen2, ColorBlast Powercore, and iW Blast Powercore fixtures to produce color-changing and dynamic white light.
-The fixtures work harmoniously to project high-quality light on the intricate details of the historic façade, bringing out its architectural details and helping the hall remain a center of activity.
+The new Color Kinetics lighting system uses a combination of ColorReach Powercore gen2, ColorBlast Powercore, and iW Blast Powercore luminaires to produce color-changing and dynamic white light.
+The luminaires work harmoniously to project high-quality light on the intricate details of the historic façade, bringing out its architectural details and helping the hall remain a center of activity.

 With colleagues from Arup, lighting designer Toby Lewis contributed her precision and artistry to the final lighting design.
 They created a design that allows both white-light illumination and dynamic, colorful light shows for celebrations and special events.

-The Philips LED lighting system consumes 14,120 watts while lighting the façade, less than half of the previous system.
-The efficiency, long useful life, and flexibility of control offered by a Philips LED lighting system all contributed to the decision to switch from conventional light sources to an advanced technology.
+The Color Kinetics LED lighting system consumes 14,120 watts while lighting the façade, less than half of the previous system.
+The efficiency, long useful life, and flexibility of control offered by a Color Kinetics LED lighting system all contributed to the decision to switch from conventional light sources to an advanced technology.

 San Francisco's City Hall is entering a new century with its traditional focus on civic issues.
 City officials are conscious of how a colorful city hall can boost civic engagement while remaining mindful of its environmental footprint.
 The new lighting system promises to reduce exterior lighting costs by 70%.

 The city hopes to use the easy-to-control color-changing lights to light the hall for charitable cause awareness and special events, including Giants World Series wins, Gay Pride Week, and civic occasions.